UNIVERSITY OF WISCONSIN River Falls

 - receive a report from a student who has been sexually assaulted,

-to report the assault using the Mandated Reporting Form below.
-Forms should be filled out appropriately and returned to Gregg Heinselman, Title IX Coordinator and Assistant Chancellor for Student Affairs.
-Students wanting to report a sexual assault, or other sexually-based incident, should also use this form.
+to report the assault using the web-based Mandated Reporting Form below.
+Forms should be filled out appropriately and submitted via the electronic submission to Jennifer Larimore, Title IX Coordinator and Director of University Integrity and Compliance.

 The University of Wisconsin - River Falls encourages anyone who is the recipient of or witnesses a bias incident, including hate crimes, to report the incident to the University.
 To do so individuals should complete the web-based, Bias Incident Reporting Form below, no matter the severity of the incident.